Frailejon Trek2 days / 1 night

 We head out toward Finca Bueno Aires, on a kilometer steep uphill section.
 After another kilometer, we reach a point where we can see the Paramillo del Quindío, one of the highest mountains in the Nevados National Park.
 Sitting at 4,700m, it does not have snow anymore but is as majestic as always.

-We continue toward Finca Bueno Aires and hike up to La Cuchilla (4,200m), which marks the border between the department of Quindío and Tolima.
-From there, it is a 2km hike to reach Finca La playa (3,680m).
-The view from the finca is breathtaking, expanding from the Valle of Romerales with its distinctive tree called frailejon (from the sunflower family), that grows only at high altitude in Colombia, Venezuela and Ecuador; to the Nevado del Tolima, one of the three highest snow-capped volcanoes of the National Park at 5,276m.
+We continue toward Finca Bueno Aires and hike up to La Cuchilla (4,200m).
+From there, it is a 2km reach to the point view. the Valle of Romerales with its distinctive tree called frailejon (from the sunflower family), that grows only at high altitude in Colombia, Venezuela and Ecuador you can see Nevado del Tolima, one of the three highest snow-capped volcanoes of the National Park at 5,276m.